 A stingray is a wide-bodied fish that moves much like a bird by flapping what seem to be wings.
 Often you will encounter the Atlantic Stingray.
 The upper side is dark, and the belly is white.
 The mouth is found on the bottom of the fish; thus, it is primarily a bottom feeder.
 A long tail protrudes out of the back of the fish, and it is equipped with a barb at the middle section.
 The barb is the dangerous part of the ray that can cause skin lacerations.

-Why Do Stingray Bite The same Hook As Other Fish
+Why Do Stingray Bite The Same Hook As Other Fish

 Most anglers prefer to catch redfish, sea trout, convict fish (sheepshead), and flounder, but stingray are often a bycatch.
 Ray’s eat many of the same baits, including squid, live or dead shrimp, chunks of fish, or live minnows.
 Because they share the same palate, they will gobble up the food you were hoping to catch other fish with.

 Some anglers chose to target stingray because the flesh is often compared to scallops and, as a result, are considered good to eat.
 Visitors from landlocked states may intentionally try to catch rays because of their neat appearance.
+When it comes to Georgia stingray regulations, South Carolina, and North Carolina stingray regulations, the states do not place limits or size requirements.
+The stingray is rarely targeted.

 How Do You Handle A Caught Ray

 After the fight is over with the fish and it’s on the shoreline or boat, use extreme caution.
 The tail of a stingray will whip around and can extend forward of the head.
 A flopping fish can cause danger to adults and children.
+It is essential to know how to handle a stingray fishing.

 Best Gear For Removing A Hook From A Stingray

-Remember these important tools and safety gear when fishing where stingrays are present.
+When it comes to how to get stingray off hook, remember these important tools and safety gear when fishing where stingrays are present.

 A pair of gloves to handle the fish to help avoid it from slipping out of your hands